Danny Leyva, 16, is no longer just the youngest Sounder ever, he's a proven starter

 Aug.
-02-- Aug.
-2--The secondary transfer window for MLS closes Aug.
-7 and the Sounders don't appear fazed.
+1--The secondary transfer window for MLS closes Aug.
+7 and the Sounders don’t appear fazed.

 Team sources state possible signings are “in the works” but if nothing materializes, the club is fine.
 Why?
 Because of Danny Leyva.